Dependent Care FSA Savings Example

 How Much Can a Family Actually Save?

 Let’s do the math.
 A family with two working parents and one child in full-time daycare might spend $1,200 per month, or $14,400 per year.
-They elect the maximum DCFSA contribution of $5,000.
+Under the new 2026 rules, they elect the maximum DCFSA contribution of $7,500.

 DCFSA and the Child and Dependent Care Tax Credit